-The Texas Compassionate Use Act establishes guidelines that allow physicians registered through the Texas Compassionate Use Registry to prescribe CBD and medical cannabis to patients with qualifying conditions.
+The Texas Compassionate Use Act establishes guidelines that allow physicians registered through the Texas Compassionate Use Registry to prescribe medical cannabis to patients with qualifying conditions.

 For patients, the passage and expansion of the Compassionate Use Program (CUP) means that through their physician, they now have access to a new prescription option to address symptoms such as anxiety, seizures, depression, pain, spasms, insomnia, lack of appetite, restlessness and many others.

 For doctors and physicians, the Texas Compassionate Use Act provides them with another, more natural medicine to help their patients deal with some of the most severe conditions experienced today.

 Ultimately, the CUP opens new doors in the way patients and doctors work together to alleviate and manage their conditions.